-In deep alleys of the Web and on popular social media sites, users from around the world are trying to get on a game.
-After reports of a Mumbai lad who committed suicide recently, allegedly due to the Blue Whale challenge, the number of Indians trying to get on is growing exponentially.
-Some of the messages, posted on vk.com, a social networking website based out … Continue reading Blue Whale Challenge: a cry for help
+In deep alleys of the Web, users from around the world are trying to get on a game.
+After reports of a Mumbai lad who committed suicide recently, allegedly due to the Blue Whale challenge, the number of Indians trying to gain access to the game is growing exponentially.
+Some of the messages posted on a social networking website based out of Russia (where the … Continue reading Blue Whale Challenge: a cry for help

 Sixty-five-year-old Srinivas K.* has been experiencing distressing side effects from his Parkinson’s disease medication.
 Sometimes, he walks into an empty room and imagines it filled with people.
 Other times, he says, he ‘sees’ snakes or raindrops.
 “One time, I looked out of the window and saw it pouring, but when I stepped outside, there wasn’t a single drop of rain,” he tells other patients and … Continue reading When the eyes see more than there is